shar1738/RustDesk_Gaming/README.md

 (Ctrl + UP: Increase the radius)
 (Ctrl + DOWN: Decrease the radius)
 (Ctrl + R: Reset the radius to default)
+(Ctrl + S: To Save the radius)
+(Ctrl + L: To Load the saved radius)

+For GM Users:
+Run the GM file.
+All controls are listed in the GM_GUI.

+(You can always manually write in your windows name this is just for people who want to copy and paste, in GETTING EVERYTHING WORKING I elaborate on this).
 For RD_WINDOW_CONFINEMENT Users:
 Open VSCode and launch the terminal.
 Run the following command to install the required dependency: